PayalGodse/ClaimStore/README.md

 Web Services implemented using JAXWS
 Database used MYSQL
-For coversion between Java objects and xml used JAXB
+For coversion between Java objects and xml used JAXB Used xjc for  generating objects from XML schema

 How to run:-
 -Publish the WebService (HelloWorldWSPublisher.java):